Tea brings people together.

-This set has a side-satchel carry case that you can use for your day bag while you are out and about.
-The slats come out and actually make for a generously large tea board – big enough to accomodate the three cups and gaiwan, plus strainer and 4th larger cup that doubles as a strainer holder.
+This set has a stylish carry case that transforms into a reversible runner when unfolded.
+The slats come out and actually make for a generously large tea board – big enough to accommodate the four cups and the unique brewer with plenty of room to spare.

 You could easily fit a few more people at this board if you bring extra cups.
 We can even fit a handful of 5g samples of tea in the box when it is folded up so that we are ready for anything!

 Master Zhang is one of the most skilled tea masters in China, and his work up front means that no matter what you have to brew or what water you have to use when travelling, this fresh stunningly sweet and rich oolong tastes incredible every time.
 It’s like packing a little sunlight and mountain air.